 Prefer to shop on Amazon?
-Here you go.)
+Here it is:

 The ancient Greek word for “truth” means unconcealing or unforgetting.
 Yet today many ideas and stories that were once critical to how early Christians understood, practiced, and defended their faith often remain “hidden in plain sight” in our Bibles.
 These ideas are concealed from us by the distance between languages, between eras, and between cultures—yet they are so worth unconcealing and unforgetting.
 In this book, discover:

 - The forgotten women who co-founded Christianity

 - Whether the first-century church thought there was a hell